dang-kevin/Reproduce-Lactate-Load/STUDY_REVIEW.md

 - Scientific jargon
     - In the introduction, a lot of scientific terms were introduced and as a reader without a scientific background I found it difficult to understand the definition of lactate.
 - Statistical software
-    - The authors used STATA for their analysis, which is quite expensive to purchase as it is not open source.
+    - The authors used STATA for their analysis, which incurs additional costs as it is not open source.

 ### Anticipated reproducibility challenges